-At the beginning of each school year, each employee shall be credited with ten (10) days paid sick leave allowance.
-The unused portion of such allowance shall be accumulated from year to year up to sixty (60) days.
+At the beginning of each school year, each employee shall be credited with ten days paid sick leave allowance.
+Employees contracted to work more than 185 days and less than 240 days are granted one day of sick leave for each additional 30 days they work, or major portion thereof.
+The unused portion of such allowance shall be accumulated from year to year up to 60 days.

-Employees who resign with at least twenty years of successful employment experience at ESU 13 will receive \$50 for each unused sick day for up to 30 days.
+Employees who resign with at least 20 years of successful employment experience at ESU #13 will receive \$50 for each unused sick day for up to 30 days.